grafana/helm-charts/charts/loki-distributed/README.md

 ### Upgrading an existing Release to a new major version

-A major chart version change (like v0.0.30 -> v1.0.0) indicates that there is an incompatible breaking change needing manual actions.
+Major version upgrades listed here indicate that there is an incompatible breaking change needing manual actions.

-### From 0.30.x to 1.0.0
+### From 0.30.x to 0.31.0
 This version updates the `podManagementPolicy` of running the Loki components as `StatefulSet`'s to `Parallel` instead of the default `OrderedReady` in order to allow better scalability for Loki e.g. in case the pods weren't terminated gracefully.
 This change requires a manual action deleting the existing StatefulSets before upgrading with Helm.
 ```bash
 # Delete the Ingesters StatefulSets